vzwork/statistical_analysis/README.md

 - 500 user and data about them

 STEPS:
-1. open files and look over data
+1. open files and scan data
 2. prepare data
-   - fix type
+   - fix data type
    - fix errors
    - generate (for each user and for each month)
      - number of calls
      - minutes
-     - texts
+     - messages
-     - data used
+     - internet data used
      - COSTS
 3. analyze data
    - summarize user behavior